What can I do with a politics degree?

 Through your degree, you will have learned specialised skills in communication, critical thinking, debate, and understanding policy.
 You will know how different political systems work and be able to interpret global political issues and events.
 However, you will have also developed additional skills which will be transferable.
 Make sure the following skills are highlighted on your CV:

-- The capacity to critically analyse evidence and construct coherent arguments
+- The capability to critically analyse evidence and construct well-structured arguments.

-- A flexible and open-minded approach to work.
+- A flexible and open-minded approach to work, adapting to different situations and perspectives.

 Further study